prateekvarma/notification-system-express-react/README.md

 ## Running the project
 You can either `cd` in to the individual folders for client and server and run `npm start` for both.
-Or you can this single command from the root - `npm run dev` to run both the server and the client.
+Or you can run this single command from the root - `npm run dev` to run both the server and the client.

 ## Running the tests
 Either `cd` in to the individual folders for client and server and run `npm test`.
-Or you can this single command from the root - `npm test` to run both the server and the client together.
+Or you can run this single command from the root - `npm test` to run both the server and the client together.